 - highway inspection and repair records

 - other records held by the Department for Infrastructure (for example, public complaints)

-- whether or not a contractor or other organisation is involved
+- whether a contractor or other organisation is involved

-Once your claim has been thoroughly investigated, a decision is taken to settle it, reject it, or refer it to another party.
+Once your claim has been thoroughly investigated, a decision is taken to either pay compensation, reject it, or refer it to another party.